redblade/confservicedss/doc/README.md

 This folder contains:

-- architecture: documentation about ConfService and DSS architecture and integration scenarios with Pledger components
+- architecture: documentation about ConfService and DSS architecture and the Pledger core components scenarios
 - env: environment variables used for the correct execution of ConfService and DSS
 - kind: documentation about the setup of a test environment with KinD
 - kafka: scripts to send Kafka messages and test the integration with the Pledger components